aleklisi/School_of_Erlang_Fall_2020/SecondClassesMaterials/slides.md

 You can also use [erlang:send/2,3](http://erlang.org/doc/man/erlang.html#send-2) or [erlang:send_after/3,4](http://erlang.org/doc/man/erlang.html#send_after-3).

+The message will [eventually](https://youtu.be/IP-rGJKSZ3s) be delivered.

 [Read more in the docs](http://erlang.org/doc/reference_manual/expressions.html#send)

 ---
 # Receiving messages

-Each process has its message queue.
+Each process has a   message queue.
 If you do not match on a specific pattern it works as FIFO.

 ```